What Research Shows for Fear of Flying, Phobias, and CBD

-These two groups were more concerned with internal or social anxiety stimuli during flight than the group who had never had panic attacks but met criteria for Simple Phobia (flying).
+These two groups were more concerned with internal or social anxiety stimuli during a flight than the group who had never had panic attacks but met the criteria for Simple Phobia (flying).

 This one survey tells a great deal about the underpinnings of flight anxiety.